 - Knowledge level of local investigative researchers.

 - Lack of centralised information resources and databases; and

 - The proliferation of multicultural environments that are particularly influenced by locals who vastly differ in their approaches to investigative screening and public record searches, particularly with information collected via database sources.

 This in-depth investigative approach is necessary to bring to light any instances of malfeasance or notable, publicly aired criticism.
 These professionals will also research all public records that are available within the respective government institutions such as a region’s trial courts, police and SEC sources, and global sanctions lists.
 The goal of providing this level of investigative legwork is to collect timely, well-documented and substantiated information which will measure up to the high standards often required by our U.S. partners.

-How to Locate and Partner With Reputable Screening Firms in the Middle East
+Partner With Reputable Background Screening Firms in the Middle East

-- To begin, research the listing of expatriate background screening firms provided by the Professional Background Screening Association https://thepbsa.org/.
+- Research the listing of expatriate background screening firms provided by the Professional Background Screening Association https://thepbsa.org/.

-- Ask your provider how they comply with local and regional laws governing individual privacy protection and the methods they utilise in protecting information.
+- Ask your provider how they comply with local and regional laws governing individual privacy protection; the methods they utilise in protecting information.

 - Make sure your service provider’s physical address is in the region they’re conducting investigations.
 If not, they could be simply outsourcing their cases to a third party.